CS375: Software Engineering - Objects/API Summary Report (100 Points)

 The goals of this assignment are:

-1. To prepare a design document that incorporates all collected software requirements in abstracted and independent software modules
+1. To prepare an Objects/API Summary that incorporates all collected software requirements in abstracted and independent software modules

 Background Reading and References